jdecaron/c19coalition/_posts/2020-11-22-c19-coalition-volunteer-highlight-jd-caron.md

 ##### Do you have any call to action for the readers?

 I invite people to adapt their behaviors to this crisis.
 There are ways to change what we used to do but in a safer way that is also enjoyable.
 Like, meeting your friends outside instead of inside.
 Making sure you at least get out of the house for a walk if you are stuck at home. (there must be a good list we can link to).
-If we have more people staying safe and taking care of themselves, we are going to have more people healthy in every way during the crisis, and after.\
+If we have more people staying safe and taking care of themselves, we are going to have more people healthy in every way during the crisis, and after.
-\
-Exhaustive list of of behaviour changes from the CDC (Centers for Disease Control and Prevention): [Daily Activities and Going Out](https://www.cdc.gov/coronavirus/2019-ncov/daily-life-coping/going-out.html).